ScorexFoundation/debox/README.md

 that Debox's structures provide more reliable performance than Scala's mutable collections.

-Debox is available for Scala 2.11, 2.12, 2.13 and Scala.js 1.x.
+Debox is available for Scala 2.11, 2.12, 2.13, Scala 3, and Scala.js 1.x.
 (Latest supported versions
 can be found [here](https://index.scala-lang.org/scorexfoundation/debox))

 (For Scala 2.10, use Debox 0.7.3 or older.)